NikKowPHP/social-brain/chapters/chapter-6.md

 >
 > The "amygdala hijack" is a powerful and useful model for understanding emotional reactivity.
 It's important to know it's also a simplification.
 Modern neuroscience shows that emotional responses are the result of a complex interplay between many brain regions, including the insula and the hippocampus, not just the amygdala firing in isolation.
 However, as a mental model for what it *feels* like when our rational brain is overwhelmed by a threat response, the "hijack" is an invaluable concept for a conductor.
 It gives us a simple name for a complex feeling, which is the first step to managing it.

-> *You cannot think your way out of an amygdala hijack; you must regulate your way out of it.*
+> *You cannot think your way out of an amyggdala hijack; you must regulate your way out of it.*

 The key to debugging this is not to rewrite the code—we can't—but to learn how to call a specific function that manually overrides it.